Connect with others who understand.

 Talk With Others Who Understand

 Are you living with osteosclerotic myeloma?
-Share your experience in the comments below, or start a conversation by posting on MyMyelomaTeam.
+Share your experience in the comments below, start a conversation by posting to your Activities feed, or connect with like-minded members in Groups.

 A MyMyelomaTeam Subscriber